What is a canonical URL

 What is canonical URL

-The canonical URL refers to the URL of the page that is considered the most representative of several similar pages.
+A canonical URL is the designated URL of a page that's deemed the primary version among several similar pages.

-), one of them could be the canonical URL.
+.
+Among these, one can be chosen as the canonical URL.

 href